 ...and about three months ago, I ran out of colostrum and haven't bought another jug.
 I have started to experiement with keifer (store bought) and have developed consistent achne for the first time in my life (under eyes/upper cheeks & nose). ...this keifer has been pasturized with added cane sugar (second or third ingredient)...so its basically crap and my gas and achne are reflective of that.

 ...so no more cheap keifer...and waiting on my next tub of colostum

 I would take a deeper look at the links Eric mentioned above and these too:

 Here is a link to the colostrum I buy and there are some decent interviews and a pdf about colostrum: http://www.surthrival.com/colostrum.html

 You're worried about dairy but you take a post protein shake is it whey?
 Cause if it is whey is a MILK/DAIRY protein so I do not understand your logic.
 Protein doesn't build protein it removes it.
 AMINO ACIDS synthesize protein in the human body.
 Colostrum also contains antibodies, vitamins, minerals, etc all lost in commercial milk.
 Pasteurization kills most of the "nutritional" value of milk.
 Colostrum is the first "fresh" lactation from a calf.
 Most colostrum is expensive b/c it is processed to ensure colostrum isn't destroyed.

-proinflammatory cytokines and acne 2 Answers
+Butter and acne 11 Answers